w3c/wai-wcag-supplemental/content/about.md

 {% include box.html type="start" title="Note" icon="comments" %}
 {:/}

-Only Coga Patterns are included in their own section.
-Eventually we expect to include Low Vision and other Patterns as well.
+Eventually we expect to include other sections as well as Coga.
+For example, Low Vision.

 {::nomarkdown}
 {% include box.html type="end" %}